pythonclimber/file-ripper-py/README.md

 ## Install

-file-ripper is available on PyPI.
+file-ripper is available for download on PyPI.

 ## FileDefinition and FieldDefinition